isomerpages/moe-tampinessec/_our-co-curriculum/Direct School Admission (DSA).md

 </p>
 <h3><strong>Selection Process</strong></h3>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from Wed 7 May 2025, 11am to Tue 3 Jun 2025, 3pm.
+The application is free-of-charge and will be open from Wed 6 May 2026, 11am to Tue 3 Jun 2026, 4.30pm.
 For more details, please refer to MOE website – <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
 <p>Parents and students are encouraged to choose schools wisely based on
-the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
+the students' aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
-<p>Unless otherwise stated, DSA selection interviews are conducted in-person
+<p>Unless otherwise stated, DSA selection trial and interviews are conducted
-at Tampines Secondary School.
-Details for each selection interview will be shared with shortlisted students in due course.</p>
+in-person at Tampines Secondary School.
+Details will be shared with shortlisted students in due course.</p>
+<p>The interview trial panel will include TPSS DSA coordinator and teacher
+I/Cs or instructors (where relevant).</p>
 <p>The interview panel will include a School Leader, a TPSS DSA coordinator
+and teacher I/Cs.</p>
+<p>You will receive a notification from the school by Fri 17 Jul 2026, if
+your child has been shortlisted to undergo Direct School Admission (DSA) selection.
+All applicants will receive their application outcomes between Mon 17 and Fri 28 Aug 2026.</p>
-and teacher I/Cs or instructors (where relevant).
-Thereafter, all applicants will be informed of the outcome (i.e. ‘Confirmed Offer’, ‘Wait List’ or ‘Unsuccessful’), via email or phone call by Thu 4 Sep 2025.</p>
+<p>Thereafter, all applicants will be informed of the outcome (i.e. ‘Confirmed
+Offer’, ‘Wait List’ or ‘Unsuccessful’), via email or phone call between 17 and 28 Aug 2026.</p>
 <p>In addition to a 10-minute interview (group/individual) for each shortlisted
-applicant&nbsp; , the following modes of selection are also used.</p>
+applicant, the following modes of selection will also used.</p>
-<p></p>
 <p><strong>a) For Dance-related Talent Areas</strong>
 </p>
 <ul>